-Grace Freeman looks at how cloud has revolutionised ERP deployments and shares a 5 step guide to achieving best-in-class capabilities in as little as 9 weeks.
+Grace Freeman, Sage Intacct Consultant, Percipient, looks at how the cloud has revolutionised ERP deployments and shares her 5 steps to achieving best-in-class capabilities in as little as 9 weeks.

-This year has demanded agility in spades, with a continuously evolving pandemic and associated ramifications dictating huge change for many businesses.
+This year has demanded agility in spades, with COVID-19 and the associated ramifications dictating huge changes for many businesses.
 Brewers have become hand sanitiser manufacturers; fashion houses turned into PPE outfits; and hotels transformed into hostels in the quest to balance lost revenue streams with new opportunities.
 And on the back of recent announcements, this period of volatility looks set to continue for some time yet.

 While those businesses which have embraced digital transformation and deployed modern systems have been in good shape to manage the onslaught of change, those with older, disparate, or simply outgrown systems have found themselves at a significant disadvantage.